Best Interests: Production

 The series was commissioned by Piers Wenger, director of BBC Drama and Charlotte Moore, BBC's chief content officer.
 The four-part drama series was written by Jack Thorne.

 Filming began in London in March 2022.

 Broadcast

 Best Interest premiered on BBC One 12 June 2023.

 The series was screened on Australian public broadcaster ABC Television's streaming service ABC iview on 2 January 2024, and from Sunday 14 January on ABC TV.
 In the United States, it was released on subscription streaming platform Acorn TV in February 2025.
+Best Interests was available to stream on Netflix from 10 July 2026.

 Reception

 Lucy Mangan, writing in The Guardian, gave the show five stars out of five, praising the performances of both lead actors.
 The Independents Nick Hilton gave it four stars, praising the script as well as the acting.

 Best Interests was chosen as one of the 10 best TV shows of 2023 by The Daily Telegraph.

 The series was nominated for several awards, winning Best Limited Series at the Banff Rockie Awards.